vtalpaert/autobar/README.md

 ### Setup

-I used this to install a virtual keyboard too use with the touchscreen :
+I used this to install a virtual keyboard for the touchscreen :

 ```bash
 sudo apt install at-spi2-core florence